MohimSingla/Assignment_1/README.md

 Note:
 1. If customer user tries to access this API, he/she is greeted with an Authorization Error.

+## Error Handling and Validation:
+Error handlers and validators are in place to check for any incorrect/wrong information being passed into the application.

+## Documentation:
+Code-base is well documented with comments.
+Every functionality of the implemented functions is well written into the source code.

 ## Note:
 In case the express server crashes, Kindly restart the express server with nodemon command.